-Back in 2013, Simon and Lauren purchased a 1.5-acre riverfront property that housed a 60sqm derelict sandstone chapel and cemetery.
-Labelled a “high-risk ruin” by the bank and warned against it by family and friends, the couple found the opportunity was “too seductive to refuse”, and over 16 months, they single-handedly turned the abandoned chapel into a modern, two-bedroom home.
-However, six years and two children later, Simon and Lauren had outgrown the chapel and had come to the “realisation that we would either have to think creatively about extension or sell.
-Selling was not an option.
+Back in 2013, Simon and Lauren bought a 1.5-acre riverfront property with a derelict 60sqm sandstone chapel and cemetery.
+Labelled a “high-risk ruin” by the bank, and discouraged by family, the couple still found it too tempting to ignore.
+Over 16 months, they single-handedly transformed the abandoned chapel on the Hawkesbury River into a modern two-bedroom home.
+Six years and two kids later, the family had outgrown the chapel.
+They realised: either extend creatively or move on.
+Selling, however, was not an option.

 “Our brief for the second project was to create a sustainable off-grid, modern family home that performs economically without compromising space, comfort, functionality, lifestyle or design.
 It was important to us that we create an addition that provided us all the modern comforts the church lacked (heating, space, view of the river etc) while keeping the original build the main focus,” say Simon and Lauren.